-Users employ the same familiar hand position as with an ordinary mouse (just turned sideways), and the buttons are operated by the same fingers.
+The same familiar hand position as with an ordinary mouse (just turned sideways) is employed, and the buttons are operated by the same fingers.
 This virtually eliminates any need to retrain or establish new muscle memory when mousing.

 The mouse does not unintentionally move sideways when clicking with normal force because the thumb is positioned to naturally oppose the finger movements.

-Pointer control is as accurate as any other high-quality performance mouse with on-mouse adjustable speed controls.
+Pointer control is as accurate as any other high-quality performance mouse with on-mouse adjustable speed controls for added convenience.

 Encourages Load Balancing or Spreading Software Option

 Mouse Manager for Windows (Microsoft Certified) or MAC OSX offers extensive custom, and even contextual, programming options yet is still easy to use through a simple and intuitive interface.
-Users have the option of reassigning button commands for load balancing or duplicating commands on multiple buttons in order to spread the load across multiple digits.
+It offers the options of reassigning button commands for load balancing or duplicating commands on multiple buttons in order to spread the load across multiple digits.

 Offers Alternative Clicking Options to Reduce Repetition